ashmystic/artopia/_portfolio-items/sky-lounge-2016-4-2-quote-einstein-peace.md

   - quote
 card-class: quote-cited
 image: assets/images/categories/sky-lounge/albert_einstein.jpg
-title: Coincidences
+title: True Peace
 author: Albert Einstein
-date: 2017-03-12
+date: 2016-4-2
-text: Coincidences are God's way of staying anonymous.
+text: Peace cannot be kept by force; it can only be achieved by understanding.
 link:
 ---